bhatti/api-mock-service/README.md

 Note: the group path parameter in above URL is optional and you can omit if you just want to execute all execution history.

-## Group Variables and Chaos Configurations
+## Group Variables and Configurations

 In addition to specifying variables for each scenario, you can also use APIs to store group variables and chaos config, e.g.